VTwin90/xelor/README.md

 * As a **user**, I want to be able to contact the site owner.
 - As a **user**, I want to be able to view a list of products so that I can select some to purchase.
 - As a **user**, I want to be able to view individual product details so that I can identify the price,
-<br> description, and product image.
+<br> description and product image.
 - As a **user**, I want to be able to access a blog.